 Fill out the form below to get started on your way to home ownership!

 The rent to own process is actually pretty simple.

-Once you’ve submitted the rest of your contact information in Step 2 of your Rent-To-Own Buyer Profile, we’ll be sending you an email in the next day or two to connect with you and discuss your options.
+Once you’ve submitted all of your contact information in your Rent-To-Own Buyer Profile, we’ll be sending you an email in the next day or two to connect with you and discuss your options.

-Once you qualify, we will send you an application for you to fill out.
+If you qualify, we will send you an application to fill out.
 Don’t worry – we help people with all kinds of credit and financial situations, and if you can afford the property, we can probably help you to own it.